The Data We Forgot We Had: A Tagging System for Research Serendipity

 The key shift: from “what is this data?” to “what can this data answer?”

-When a new research question arises, we search for answers rather than data sources.
-Question-based tags align our storage patterns with our retrieval patterns.
+When a new research question arises, the search is for answers rather than data sources.
+Question-based tags align storage patterns with retrieval patterns.

-A data card is a brief document (YAML, Markdown, or JSON) that captures both standard metadata and question-based tags for each dataset we acquire.
+A data card is a brief document (YAML, Markdown, or JSON) that captures both standard metadata and question-based tags for each dataset acquired.

 # Data Card: C2ER Cost of Living Index